The Throne of Saturn (novel): Plot summary

 Shortly after Planetary Fleet One enters lunar orbit, the crew sights the Soviet spacecraft in orbit with them.
-With no proof that the Soviets' intentions are hostile, the President and NASA instruct the crew to continue their flight plan normally.
-While testing the Marsrover on the lunar surface, Trasker and Balkis lose all power and communications with Houston and their crewmates in orbit.
+With no proof that the Soviets' intentions are hostile, the President and NASA instruct the crew to continue their flight plan.
+While testing the Marsrover on the lunar surface, Trasker and Balkis lose power and communication with Houston and their crewmates in orbit.
 A Russian cosmonaut approaches them and extends his hand as though in friendship.
-Instinctively aware that the cosmonaut means Trasker harm, Balkis tackles him, and he slashes the leg of Balkis' spacesuit with a switchblade.
-Trasker kills the cosmonaut with a hatchet and disables the device cutting off their power, but Balkis' foot is caught in a crevasse between two rocks, and Trasker is unable to free him.
+Instinctively aware that the cosmonaut means Trasker harm, Balkis tackles him, and the cosmonaut slashes the leg of Balkis's spacesuit with a switchblade.
+Trasker kills the cosmonaut with a hatchet and disables the device cutting off their power, but Balkis's foot is caught in a crevasse between two rocks, and Trasker cannot free him.
 Telling Trasker he loves him, Balkis dies.
 Meanwhile, the Soviet ship in orbit is approaching Planetary Fleet One.
 Halleck, aware of Trasker's affair with his wife, tries to force Weickert at gunpoint to let him make the burn to take them out of orbit and leave Trasker to die.
-The two astronauts shoot each other; Halleck is killed, and Weickert ejects his body into space.
-Leaving Balkis' body on the surface, Trasker rejoins Weickert in orbit and rams the Soviet ship, sending it spinning into a fatal solar orbit.
-Trasker gets himself and the severely wounded Weickert back to the American space station in Earth orbit.
+The two astronauts shoot each other; Halleck is killed, and Weickert ejects Halleck's body into space.
+Leaving Balkis's body on the surface, Trasker rejoins Weickert in orbit and rams the Soviet ship, sending it spinning into a fatal solar orbit.
+Trasker gets himself and the severely wounded Weickert back to the American space station in Earth's orbit.

-Back on Earth, a congressional investigation into Planetary Fleet One is launched.
+Back on Earth, a congressional investigation into Planetary Fleet One begins.
 The President urges Trasker to downplay the Soviet role in the tragedy to avoid international tension, implying that he will be given command of the next Mars flight if he does so.
 Trasker and Weickert testify before the congressional commission, where hostile questioning by Senator Kenny Williams, an enemy of the space program, forces Trasker to reveal the truth so as not to lie under oath; only Halleck's role remains concealed.
 The President still offers Trasker command of Planetary Fleet Two, but Trasker refuses unless the mission can be armed.
 With the President about to offer another astronaut command, nearly the entire astronaut corps releases a statement that they will not participate in any further missions unless Trasker commands the mission and the spacecraft is armed.
-The President relents, and Planetary Fleet Two launches for Mars commanded by Trasker, the Soviets launching their own mission on the same day.
+The President relents, and Planetary Fleet Two launches for Mars commanded by Trasker.
+The Soviet space program launches its own mission to Mars on the same day.